-The Zeus bionic limb is yet another worthy entry into the bionic arms & hands market.
-Strong and durable, with a lift capacity of 35 kgs and one of the highest grip forces in the industry, it is also quite deft.
-With 12 built-in and 2 customizable grip configurations, it supports a wide variety of tasks.
-It also has an innovative auto grasp feature that allows the hand to automatically conform to the shape of each object it grasps.
+The Zeus bionic limb is yet another solid contestant in the bionic arm/hand market.
+Strong and durable with a lift capacity of 35 kgs and one of the highest grip forces in the industry, it is also deft enough to support a wide variety of tasks.

 Now that you’ve seen Zeus in action, let’s dive into some of its more interesting features.